Margaret Bondfield: National prominence

-At the general election of 1922 she was again adopted by Labour at Northampton and, as she had at Woolwich in 1913, turned to Shaw for help in the campaign.
+At the general election of 1922 Bondfield was again adopted by Labour at Northampton and, as she had at Woolwich in 1913, turned to Shaw for help in the campaign.
 He was contemptuous of the Labour leadership for not arranging a more promising seat; nevertheless, he came and spoke for her, but her margin of defeat widened to 5,476.
 (Note: After Bondfield's death in 1953, an anonymous Manchester Guardian correspondent conjectured that she was the inspiration behind Shaw's portrayal of the "Powermistress General" in his play The Apple Cart.)

 Following two years of negotiation, in 1920 the NFWW voted to merge with the National Union of General Workers and become that union's Women's Section.
 Bondfield, who supported the merger, believed that provided women could maintain their separate group identity, it was better for men and women to work together.
 The secretary of the new section was to have been Mary Macarthur, but she died of cancer on 1 January 1921, the date that the merger came into effect.
 Bondfield was appointed in her place, and remained in the post (with leave of absence while holding ministerial office) until 1938.
 To honour her friend, Bondfield helped to organise the Mary Macarthur Memorial Fund.
 She added other responsibilities to her heavy schedule: chairing the Standing Joint Committee of Industrial Women's Organisations (SJCIWO), membership of the Labour Party's Emergency Committee on Unemployment, and chairman of the 1922 Conference of Unemployed Women.
 In September 1923, she became the first woman to assume the chair of the TUC's General Council.

 Hoping to win a mandate for tariffs on imported goods, the Conservative Prime Minister Stanley Baldwin called a general election in December 1923.
 Bondfield was elected in Northampton with a majority of 4,306 over her Conservative opponent.
 She was one of the first three women—Susan Lawrence and Dorothy Jewson were the others—to be elected as Labour MPs.
 In an outburst of local celebration her supporters, whom she described as "nearly crazy with joy", paraded her around the town in a charabanc.
 The Labour Party had won 191 seats to the Conservatives' 258 and the Liberals' 158; with no party in possession of a parliamentary majority, the make-up of the next government was in doubt for several weeks.